-Why Afghan women are campaigning for their names to be heard - BBC News
+Why Afghan women want their names heard

 Why Afghan women are campaigning for their names to be heard

-In Afghan society it is the custom that women's names should not be uttered publically.
+In Afghan society it is the custom that women's names should not be uttered publicly.

 Women are generally only referred to as the mother, daughter or sister of the eldest male in their family.
 Using the name of a woman is frowned upon and can even be considered an insult.